-In Michigan, Trump’s conspiracy-theory-driven fantasy of winning the election bumped into reality: American voters
+For three hours, an obscure county board in Michigan was at the center of U.S. politics

 Palmer, the GOP member, said the experience had left her shaken.

-“Last night was heart breaking,” she said in an interview with The Washington Post on Wednesday.
+“Last night was heartbreaking,” she said in an interview with The Washington Post on Wednesday.
 “I sat in that chair for two hours listening to people attack me” as a racist attempting to disenfranchise Detroit residents.
 She said police escorted her out of the building after the meeting and that she has received death threats.

 On Wednesday, the secretary of state’s office declined to answer questions about whether or when it would conduct the audit that Wayne County’s board requested.

-For his part, on Wednesday, Trump continued to tweet baseless allegations that Michigan had been stolen.
+For his part, Trump on Wednesday continued to tweet baseless allegations that Michigan had been stolen.
 As reality — again — diverged from the illusion, Trump stuck with the illusion.
 “I win Michigan!” he wrote on Twitter.

 In Michigan, the next step is the statewide Board of Canvassers, a board with the same partisan makeup.
 It will meet on Monday.
 One of its Republican members has already expressed skepticism about voting results in Detroit.